lit/lit/.changeset/wicked-rules-repeat.md

 '@lit-labs/testing': minor
 ---

-Add option for worker modules for SSR worker and TypeScript hook implementation
+Add option for worker modules and TypeScript support for SSR worker